This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antidepressants may be given for depression or sleep problems.

 - Migraine medicines may be given for migraine headaches.

-- Make sure your child is in a proper car seat, booster seat, or seatbelt every time he travels.
-This helps decrease your child's risk for a head injury if he is in a car accident.
+- Make sure your child uses a proper car seat, booster seat, or seatbelt every time he or she travels.
+This helps decrease your child's risk for a head injury if he or she is in a car accident.

 For more information:

 1608 Spring Hill Road

 Follow up with your child's pediatrician as directed: